What is BookKeeping?

 - The primary books and data input in the bookkeeping system are used higher management for decision making and critical analysis.

-- Bookkeeping accounting system provides all the payroll details and deductions made.
+- This system provides all the payroll details and deductions made.

-- The tracking of expenses and budget is easier in a good bookkeeping system.
+- The tracking of expenses and budget is easier in a sound bookkeeping system.

 - Easier to extract data for audits.